 Specialized resources to ensure that public safety employees and their families receive the same rights as other crime victims.
 Public Safety Employee Information

-A level-III certified service dog specially trained to provide one-of-a-kind care and comfort to child and adult victims before, during and after trial.
-Meet Sam, the Victim Support Dog
+Two level-III certified facility dogs specially trained to provide one-of-a-kind care and comfort to child and adult victims before, during and after trial.
+Meet Sam & Tori, the Victim Support Dogs

 For more information on any of these services and programs, contact Victim Services by contact form or phone at (602) 506-8522.